matestack/matestack-ui-core/docs/start/150-getting_started/README.md

 You probably don't realize any difference on the UI, but now ONLY the fresh post will be rendered on the server and pushed to the `cable` component mounted in the browser.
 The `cable` component is configured to `prepend` (put on top) everything pushed from the server on the `cable__created_post` event.
 This reactivity approach is now already much more scalable in a context of big/complex UI rerendering.

 The `cable` component can `prepend`, `append`, `update` and `delete` elements within its body or `replace` its whole body with something pushed from the server.
-We want to use the `update` feature in order to rerender a specific post when liked or retweeted:
+We want to use the `update` feature in order to rerender a specific post when liked:

 ## Adjust the `cable` component for post rerendering